nBeebz/Trinity/readme.md

 # Trinity Engine

-The Trinity engine is a component-based game engine amde for maximum flexibility.
+The Trinity engine is a component-based game engine made for maximum flexibility.

 ## Installation